pavankumars97531/forgeed/README.md

 ## 📊 Executive Summary

 The rapid evolution of Generative AI is reshaping expectations in higher education, yet most university systems remain fragmented—separating academics, wellbeing, and career development into disconnected platforms.
-Through our Master's Research Project, Team Forge examined this critical gap and identified the core challenge: **students lack a unified, personalized support system that can guide them academically, emotionally, and professionally.**
+Through this Project, Team Forge examined this critical gap and identified the core challenge: **students lack a unified, personalized support system that can guide them academically, emotionally, and professionally.**

 This fragmentation results in:
 - Inconsistent academic performance